hirsimaki-markus/seapie/README.md

 ``SEAPIE`` stands for ``Scope Escaping Arbitrary Python Injection Executor``

+Have you ever wanted to use a debugger without bothering to learn how to use a debugger?
+Seapie solves that by opening python interpreter emulator that behaves as you would expect.

 You can call ``seapie()`` _anywhere_ in your code to open python interpeter like console that can edit global, local and any other variable available in _any_ scope that is in the current call stack.